Voting-Rights-Code/Equitable-Polling-Locations/README.md

 # Equitable-Polling-Locations
-Given a set of existing and candidate polling locations, output the most equitable (by Kolm-Pollack distance) set of polling locations.
+Given a set of existing and candidate polling locations, output the most equitable (by Kolm-Pollak distance) set of polling locations.
 The outputs of this model can be used to measure inequity among different racial groups in terms of access to polls (measured solely in terms of distance) and investigate how changes in choices and number of polling locations would change these inequities.

 The algorithm for this model is as follows:
 1. Create a list of potential polling locations